akhilub/Numerical-Mathematics-for-Computing-Using-Python/Numerical Integration,Fourier Series & Applications(Stress)/README.md

 (c) Extend the python code developed in (b) or use in-build python functions to compute the integral in equation (4) using Romberg integration to εs=0.5%.

-(d) Extend the matlab code developed in (b) or use in-build python functions to compute the integral in equation (iv) using gauss quadrature.
+(d) Extend the python code developed in (b) or use in-build python functions to compute the integral in equation (iv) using gauss quadrature.

 At the end your code should print values of integral in following format: